edswafford/SimRacingFFB/docs/Use Cases/Candidate_Use_Cases.md

 - Use Case 12-16: Force effects (soft lock, friction, centering, parked reduction, LFE)
 - Use Case 18: System resets FFB device
 - Use Case 21-22: Additional output adjustments

 ---

+## First Iteration (moved)

+The selected use cases for the first iteration have been moved to a separate working document: `docs/Use Cases/First_Iteration_Bare_Bones.md`.
+The three minimal use cases are summarized here for quick reference:

+- **Use Case 1: Driver feels resistance when turning into a corner** — source: Marvin's UC1
+- **Use Case 2: System processes FFB at target rate (e.g., 360Hz)** — source: Marvin's UC13
+- **Use Case 17: System suspends FFB when appropriate** — source: Marvin's B7.1-B7.3

+See `docs/Use Cases/First_Iteration_Bare_Bones.md` for full details and implementation notes.

+---